Mamata says BJP report on Birbhum killings will weaken, interfere with CBI probe | Law-Order

 West Bengal Chief Minister Mamata Banerjee on Wednesday said a BJP fact-finding panel's report on Birbhum killings, submitted to party president J P Nadda, will weaken and interfere with the CBI probe into the incident.

-Eight people were burnt alive, and one succumbed to injuries later, after the murder of local TMC leader Bhadu Sheikh in Bogtui village near Rampurhat on March 21.
+Eight people were burnt alive after assailants attacked a group of houses with petrol bombs in Bogtui village near Rampurhat on March 21, while one more succumbed to injuries a week later.
+The attack is being viewed as a revenge for the murder of local TMC leader Bhadu Sheikh hours earlier.

 Lashing out at the saffron party, Banerjee said that the report mentions the name of TMC Birbhum district president Anubrata Mondal, which ''clearly shows the vindictive attitude of the BJP''.